For Part 1 of this letter https://joyful2beeblogs.com/2018/07/24/dear-grandmother-t/

 Dear Grandmother T.,

 I understand you now in ways I never thought I would.
 I too had a happy marriage at first.
 Then things changed after the first four or five years.
-I now know the behavior I saw in you as weak and frail were the signs of many painful experiences in your married and adult life.
+I now know the behavior I saw in you as weak and frail were the signs stress, many painful experiences and sadness in your married and adult life.

-In the early 1900’s in rural Greece there were few laws to protect the rights of women at the time Grandpapa came to America, so he may have treated you quite differently than most American husbands would have.
+In rural Greece during the early 1900’s when Grandpapa was growing up, there were few laws to protect the rights of women, so he may have treated you quite differently than most American husbands would have.

 Another sorrow in your life may have been losing your confidence and independence.
 Henry, by being older and the husband, by right (at the time) took charge of everything in your life.
 Before the 1920’s in America women had no rights and could be abused or mistreated at their husband’s wishes.
 Their existence was more or less for the husband and upkeep of his home and bearing of his children.
 But you had seen the love your parents had and I am sure wanted that too.

 When my father, his brother and two sisters were still young, you informed Grandpapa that you were leaving him.
 You had had enough emotional pain and sadness.
 Although you wanted to take all four kids with you, Grandpapa would not let you take “his” sons with you.
 He allowed you to take only the two little girls.

 How your heart must have been torn in two!
 With mixed emotions you left with your two daughters for Texas to stay with some relatives there.
 It wasn’t long before you missed your two sons so terribly that you came back to Grandpapa.

 You were obviously a strong woman to leave your husband in a time when women were often treated as possessions; but how much stronger you were to return for the sake of your children, knowing the life ahead of you would be difficult at times.
 You had to have been a very strong lady to stand up to the man who could make your life miserable when he chose.